-In order to proof the theorem, we have to first take a step back and proof \cref{theorem:Bernstein_banach} and \cref{corollary:Bernstein_vector}, subsequentially.
-Afterwards, we make the connection to \cref{theorem:Bernstein,corollary:truncation_criterion}.
+In order to proof the theorem, we have to first take a step back and proof \cref{theorem:Bernstein_banach} and \cref{corollary:Bernstein_vector}, subsequently.
+Afterwards, we make the connection to \cref{theorem:Bernstein}.
 However, we first need two helpful observations.
 The first theorem is proven in Ref.~\cite[Theorem 11]{Gro11} and Ref.~\cite[Chapter 6]{Ledoux1991}.
-We use a slightly weaker instantiation: \begin{theorem}[Variance bound for real-valued martingales] Let $X_0, \dots, X_N$ be arbitrary B-valued random variables, s.t.\ $X_i \in L^2(B)$.
+We use a slightly weaker instantiation of the variance bound for real-valued martingales: \begin{theorem}[Variance bound for real-valued martingales] Let $X_1, \dots, X_N$ be arbitrary B-valued random variables, s.t.\ $X_i \in L^2(B)$.
 Set $\mathbf{X}_i = \{ X_1, \dots, X_i\}$, $\mathbf{X}_0 = \varnothing$.
 Let $Z_0 = 0$ and let $Z_1, \dots, Z_N$ be a sequence of real-valued random variables.
 Assume the martingale condition

 holds for $i=1, \dots, N$.
 Assume further that the martingale difference sequence $D_i = Z_i - Z_{i-1}$ respects

 Then, with $V = \sum_{i=1}^N \sigma_i^2$,